We have audited the attached Balance Sheet of Shivam Autotech Limited

 major weaknesses in the aforesaid internal control systems.

-5. (a) Based on the audit procedures applied by us and according to
+5. (a) Based upon the audit procedures applied by us and according to

-the opinion that there are no particulars of contracts or arrangements
+given to us, we are of the opinion that the particulars of contracts or

-that need to be entered in the register maintained under section 301 of
+arrangements that need to be entered into the register maintained under

-opinion that, there are no transactions made in pursuance of contracts
+given to us, the transactions made in pursuance of contracts or

-or arrangements required to be entered in the register maintained under
+arrangements entered in the register maintained under Section 301 of

-section 301 of the Companies Act, 1956 and exceeding the value of five
+the Companies Act, 1956 and aggregating during the year to Rupees five